LaysDragon/minecolonies/README.md

 - add ability for guard to request tinker bow from warehouse
 - add ability for add tinker bow recipe in Blacksmith(I guess it can use for repairing task as it already support tinker sword recipe?)
 - add ability for worker request and use hoe tinker Mattock and Kama(need test)
+- guard now will wakeup and take off shield(prevent some heavy mod shield that will sink the guard all the way down) if they are got drown damage

 For Developers
 --